Casa Batlló Tickets

 Frequently asked questions

-Why do people visit Casa Batlló and is it worth visiting?
+Is Casa Batlló worth visiting?

 Is Casa Batlló a UNESCO World Heritage Site?

-We always remind visitors to see the Gaudi Cube.
 Its an amazing 360 degree experience which is made up of over 1000 LED screens that shows you some of Gaudi's life.

 Can I take photos in Casa Batlló?